arslanyzl/Logs_Analysis_Project/README.md

   ```
   ```
-  create view total_request as select time::date as date, count(*) as views log group by date order by date desc;
+  create view total_request as select time::date as date, count(*) as views from log group by date order by date desc;
   ```
   6. Download ```news-reporting``` file and move to ```fullstack-nanodegree-vm/vagrant```.
 Run this in termal by:
   ```
     python news-reporting.py
   ```